Sword Art Online: Video games

 Bandai Namco released Sword Art Online: Memory Defrag RPG for Android and iOS in August 2016.
 It was released outside of Japan on January 24, 2017.
 Featuring content from the anime series, Ordinal Scale, and some original shorts written for event characters, players are allowed to play solo and progress through the story, or join up with others online to farm special items, equipment, and materials.
 Common events include ranked challenges against other players, floor clearing, character introductions and seasonal events.
 Players have the choice of spending real money to speed-up their progress.
-However, the game was discontinued in August 30, 2021.
+However, the game was discontinued on August 30, 2021.
 While Memory Defrag is delisted from the app stores, the game is still available to play via offline version of the app if the person downloaded the game before the termination date.

 Bandai Namco released the Sword Art Online: Integral Factor free-to-play MMORPG for Android and iOS in December 2017, created in conjunction with prolific mobile MMO developer Asobimo.
 The English version was released in March 2018.
 It adapts the Aincrad arc starting from Floor 1 and gradually exploring every floor one-by-one.
 It allows playing as a player-created avatar.

 A game based on Gun Gale Online, Sword Art Online: Fatal Bullet, was released for the PlayStation 4, Xbox One and Windows on February 23, 2018.

 Bandai Namco Entertainment released the Sword Art Online VR: Lovely Honey Days mobile game for iOS and Android devices in Japan in October 2018.
 The game's first episode is free-to-play, while the second episode and so on can be purchased as additional content.